 Indications, Contraindications, Evaluations

 Laparoscopic surgery can be considered an option for virtually any patient with a colon or rectal condition requiring surgery.
 With that said, not all patients will be ideal candidates and not all procedures can be performed by all surgeons.
 All surgeons must find their comfort zone with laparoscopic cases.
 The initiate to laparoscopy should consider limiting their early practice to right colectomies in patients who are thin and have limited risks of adhesions, as well as benign disease process such as polyps or ileocolonic Crohn’s strictures.
 Surgeons with advanced skills may be comfortable doing an entire total proctocolectomy and ileal pouch-anal anastomosis.
 All of these procedures are technically described in this chapter to provide a range of procedures that are feasible.
 In addition to the technical range of possibilities, there is a range with respect to which patients will do well with the laparoscopic approach.
 As with any laparoscopic approach, for example, there would be some cases where a pneumoperitoneum is contraindicated and others where the disease or technical considerations represent contraindications.
-Indications and contraindications along with pre- and intraoperative evaluations specific to the ...
+Indications and contraindications along with pre- and intraoperative evaluations ...